PacificBiosciences/sawfish/docs/user_guide.md

 ### Discover step

 The discover step produces a number of output files in the discover output directory used by sawfish during the subsequent joint calling step.
-Although these are not documented or intended for end users, some of the more important files are noted below:
+Although these are not fully documented or intended for end users, some of the more important files are noted below:

 - `assembly.regions.bed` - Describes each region of the genome targeted for assembly.
 - `candidate.sv.bcf` - These are the candidate SVs expressed in a simplified format for each sample.
 These are used as